dimastofff/weather-web-app/README.md

 # weather-web-app

-Simple web app implemented using reactjs/redux/typescript stack to view weather forecasts from OpenWeatherMapAPI.
+Simple web app implemented using reactjs/redux/typescript stack to view weather forecasts from `OpenWeatherMapAPI`.
+Selecting and searching for a location using `YandexMapsAPI`.
+Multilingual support using `i18n`.

 [Example](https://wthr-web-app.herokuapp.com/)